Sandra Appiah: Career

 After graduation, Appiah worked for The New York Times, HBO, and MTV.
 She was also a filmmaker of several award-winning documentaries.
 In 2011, Appiah and partner Isaac O. Babu-Boateng launched Face2Face Africa, a pan-African media company.
 Drawing from their experiences growing up as African immigrants in the United States, the two created an online platform and a print magazine in order to help rebrand the image of Africa within the global community.
-Appiah serves as the editor-in-chief of Face2face Africa's print magazine.
-In 2020, they launched PanaGenius Inc, which will serve as parent company to Face2face Africa and other digital platforms.
+Appiah is the editor-in-chief of Face2face Africa's print magazine.
+In 2020, they launched PanaGenius Inc, which will be parent company to Face2face Africa and other digital platforms.

 Appiah has also hosted an online talk show, interviewing among others Jesse Jackson, Alek Wek, Femi Kuti, Serge Ibaka, and Lira.
 She has spoken at conferences and forums on Africa, women empowerment, and other pertinent social issues.